 Beverly is a tiny town located in the state of Washington.
 With a population of 266 people and just one neighborhood, Beverly is the 316th largest community in Washington.

-Beverly is a blue-collar town, with 35.68% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Beverly is generally considered to be a blue-collar town.
+35.68% of the Beverly workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Beverly is a town of service providers, farmers, fishers, or foresters, and sales and office workers.
 There are especially a lot of people living in Beverly who work in farm management occupations (35.68%), sales jobs (26.49%), and maintenance occupations (26.49%).

 In addition, many people in Beverly have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.